alex-grover/neynar-next/README.md

 }
 ```

-Add the API to your server:
+Set up the client and add the API to your server:

 ```ts
 // lib/neynar.ts